Do Brows Grow Back? It Depends — But Here's What You Can Do To Help

 - Step 1: "Patience," says Healy.
 This is the six- to 10-week regrowth period we have already discussed.
 Do your best to keep your hands off.

 - Step 2: "When patience is not enough, use a serum," says Healy.
 Essentially if you are seeing that your hairs may need a bit of encouragement, reach for a brow serum.
-Brow serums usually contain castor oil or peptides.
+Brow serums usually contain castor oil or peptides1.
 The research on these is slim, but anecdotally people swear by their ability to foster healthy hair.
 (Castor oil, in particular, has been used for ages by people of many backgrounds—so even if the research isn't there yet, the historical context is significant.)
 Regardless, both castor oil and amino acid peptides contain good-for-skin and hair ingredients, so even if they can't spur regrowth according to scientific data, they can at least encourage the hairs you do have to be their healthiest—which might create a fuller-appearing brow.

 - Step 3: Be sure to tend to the area with antioxidants, too.
-Hair ages with free radical damage.
+Hair ages with free radical damage2.
 And since hair thins as it ages, you can potentially keep the strands healthier with antioxidants.
 If you already have an antioxidant serum in your skin care arsenal, you can just make sure you cover the brows with it as well.

 - Step 4: Invest in good makeup or tints.
 "You still might need tinting, brow powder, serum, or so on," says Healy.
 These will help fill out gaps and areas.